billybil/strp_hw/README.md

 [200 POST] OK payment_intent.succeeded
 ```

-Open `fulfillment.txt` to see the Stripe IDs of the successful payments.
+View the `fulfillment.txt` file to see a log of the Stripe IDs of the successful payments.

 ## Thanks!
 Hopefully that was help and guided you through.
 Please reach out to me at `bil.nguyen@gmail.com` if you have any questions or if you were blocked anywhere.